mcgilldinglab/MATES/README.md

 ## threads_num : <int>
 ## sample_list_file : <str> path to file conatins sample IDs
 ## bam_dir: <str> path to director conatins sample bam files
-## bc_path_file(optional) : <str> only needed for 10X data, path to file contains matching barcodes list address of sample in sample list
+## bc_path_file(optional) : <str> only needed for data using barcodes to distinguish data, path to file contains matching barcodes list address of sample in sample list
 ```
 * **data_processor**
 	The data_processor module assists in computing Unique and Multi Regions, generating training samples, and summarizing the expression of multi-mapping reads for prediction.